-Compulsive shopping is an addiction type with shopping that significantly interferes with the functioning of the individual.
+Compulsive shopping is an addiction type of shopping that significantly interferes with the functioning of the individual.
 The signs are a preoccupation with shopping, anxiety when not shopping, a constant need for a shopping “fix,” shopping to excess that results in debt and family or marital discord, and the frequent purchase of items that go unused.

 Signs of Compulsive Shopping and Spending